codyjtclark/Moon/_posts/2016-09-14-sendgrid-blog-post.md

 You can set up the Inbound Parse Webhook in three steps:

 1. Point a domain or subdomain to mx.sendgrid.net
-2. 3Add that domain or subdomain and a URL to POST the parsed data
+2. Add that domain or subdomain and a URL to POST the parsed data
 3. Write and install code to consume the data

 But adding an MX record requires messing with DNS records, and most people either don’t feel comfortable making changes or don’t even have permission to access DNS records.